Frequently Asked Questions

 What other documentation is required?

-When you get the offer letter, you will be requested to submit a Police Check from your home-country or the International Child Protection Certificate, Health Report which must state you are in perfect physical and mental conditions.
+When you get the offer letter, you will be requested to submit a Police Check from your home-country or the International Child Protection Certificate, a valid Health Report which must state you are in perfect physical and mental conditions.

 Why is all that requested?